OpenBuildings/jamaker/README.md

 Credits
 -------

-jamaker was originally written by Ivan Kerin.
+jamaker was written by Ivan Kerin.

-jamaker is maintained and funded by [OpenBuildings, Inc](http://openbuildings.com)
+jamaker is maintained and funded by [Despark Ltd.](http://despark.com)

 License
 -------

-jamaker is under Copyright © 2012 OpenBuildings Inc, developed by Ivan Kerin.
+jamaker is under Copyright © 2012 Despark Ltd. developed by Ivan Kerin.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.